joelabreurojas/ProVAI/README.md

 The API will be available at `http://localhost:8000`.
 You can view the OpenAPI documentation at `http://localhost:8000/docs`.

+## Architecture and Decisions

+This project follows a Clean/Onion Architecture to ensure a separation of concerns and maintainability.

+Key technical decisions are formally documented using **Architecture Decision Records (ADRs)** located in the `/docs/adr` directory.

 ## License

 This project is licensed under the Apache 2.0 License.